fpetros1/Material-Spring/README.md

 ## Plattform support

 This theme was originally made for Windows 10 at a scaling of 125%.
-I'm not sure how it behaves with Mac or Linux at different resolutions so please give me feedback on this.
+I'm not sure how it behaves with Mac or Linux at different resolutions.

 ## Credit